securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

        fx workspace create --prefix ${WORKSPACE_PATH} --template ${WORKSPACE_TEMPLATE}

-    where :code:`--prefix` is the directory to create your workspace.

-    The list of pre-created templates can be found by simply running the command:
+    See a list of available templates by running this command:

     .. code-block:: console